NSharp-mahajan/cognivault/README.md

 CogniVault is an AI‑powered memory vault built with React + Vite.
 It turns your notes, files, and thoughts into a living, searchable memory system with cinematic UI, day/night themes, and smooth page transitions.

 Features
+- **🌐 Interactive Knowledge Graph** - Visualize your memories and their connections
 - Premium landing experience with neon cyan/magenta/purple brand palette
 - Particle and glow backgrounds with cursor‑follow effects
 - 1‑second route/page loader